Creating the hard shell for the building exterior.

 Three coats: Scratch, Brown, and Finish.

-The purpose of the first base coat, the scratch coat, is to embed the lath mesh and provide a base for the brown coat.
+The purpose of the first base coat, the scratch coat, is to embed the lath mesh (if mesh is used) and provide a base for the brown coat.
 The scratch coat gets its name from the fact that it is physically scratched with horizontal marks.
 These scratches create a “key” for the next coat to grab onto and a shelf for moisture to aid in curing of the brown coat.
 The brown coat covers the first base coat and creates a plane surface, leading to the best possible results for the finish coat.
 The finish coat is the thinnest of the coats, and its purpose is to impart a decorative surface to the plaster.

 The final stucco finish coat will be done when all the walls are up, ie the final coat will be for the whole house in one go.
 It is worth living with the scratch coat for a while to check it does not crack.
 The scratch coat will keep UV off the EPS.